 The bigger problem is actually using the compost you’ve generated.
 In an apartment situation, you’re very lucky if you can grow enough plants to actually use all the soil your composting will likely generate.
 What do you do with the excess soil?

 - Give your leftover compost to friends and neighbors who can use it.

 - See if any local gardeners or landscaping contractors want it.
-(Surprisingly, many won’t take it for fear of violating some rule or regulation or another.)
+(Surprisingly, many won’t take it.)

 - A local farm might take it.

 - Call your city.
-There could be programs for taking composted soil, or they might simply have a use for it.
+Some have programs for taking composted soil, or they might just have a use for it.

 The suggestions I gave for composting up above were pretty general.
 For more information on exactly which waste items are good for composting, Webecoist has some advice.

 Don’t worry – it’s not nearly as complicated as memorizing the list of things you’re not supposed to put down a garbage disposal.

 How Stuff Works tells you how to make two composting boxes, one for finished compost and the other for compost in process.